Professor of Music

 568, Grad Seminar: Vocal Pedagogy

-Dr. Mark J. Goodrich, tenor, recently returned to the voice faculty of Cal.
+Dr. Mark J. Goodrich, tenor, returned to the voice faculty of Cal.
 State Fullerton, where he originally taught for a decade (1992-2002) and chaired the vocal area.
 He has also served full-time on the voice faculties of Boston University (Chair of the Voice Department), and California State University, Los Angeles.
 He also maintains voice studios in Long Beach, San Francisco and Berkeley, CA.

 His students can be heard in leading roles in major opera houses all over the world including The Metropolitan Opera and New York City Opera in Manhattan, Paris Opera, San Francisco Opera, Los Angeles Opera and others.
 Many others have participated in prestigious opera programs such as the Met Young Artist Program, the Merola Program and other training programs with Santa Fe Opera, Opera Pacific, Los Angeles Opera, Cincinnati Opera, Chautauqua Opera, and the Aspen Music Festival.
 Many current and former students sing with professional choral ensembles, such as the choruses of Los Angeles Opera and San Francisco Opera, Pacific Chorale, American Bach Soloists, Philharmonia Baroque Orchestra, and Clerestory, among others.
 His students have also been winners or finalists in major vocal competitions such as the George London Competition, The McAllister Vocal Competition, and The Zachary Competition.